shrocket/personal_website/content/blog/20250902_helloAgain.md

 ---
-title: hello again
+title: hello again (again)
-description: This is a post reintroducing myself to a non-existant, blog-reading public.
+description: This is a post reintroducing myself to a mostly non-existant, blog-reading public.
-date: 2025-08-31
+date: 2025-09-02
 tags: intro
 draft: true
 ---